hammartap/facet-photo/README.md

 # facet-liveview

-An example application which demonstrates liveview retrieving of Sony Remote Camera Control API Beta.
+An example application which demonstrates taking photos using Sony Remote Camera Control API Beta.

-This example uses [facet](https://github.com/hammartap/facet) for retrieve liveview from Sony camera, and [Quil](https://github.com/quil/quil) for visualisation.
+This example uses [facet](https://github.com/hammartap/facet) for taking and retrieve images from Sony camera, and [Quil](https://github.com/quil/quil) for visualisation.

 ## Usage
 1. Make sure your machine is connected Sony Camera via WiFi.